Emerge-Lab/gpudrive/README.md

 ## 🚀 Getting started

-To get started, see our [intro tutorials](https://github.com/Emerge-Lab/gpudrive/tree/main/examples/tutorials).
+To get started, see these entry points:
+- Our [intro tutorials](https://github.com/Emerge-Lab/gpudrive/tree/main/examples/tutorials).
 These tutorials take approximately 30-60 minutes to complete and will guide you through the dataset, simulator, and how to populate the simulator with different types of actors.
+- The [environment docs](https://github.com/Emerge-Lab/gpudrive/tree/main/pygpudrive/env) provide detailed info on environment settings and supported features.

 <p align="center">
   <img src="assets/GPUDrive_docs_flow.png" width="1300" title="Getting started">